 How do you find out what your customers are saying about you?

 Maybe you ask Customer Support for a report on user requests and pains.
-Or you could sift through the latest NPS surveys the product team sent out.
+Or you could sift through the latest batch of surveys the product team sent out.
 The live chat agents from the Help Center will also have a few stories to tell.

 That’s a lot of channels.
 And that ‘Master Feedback’ spreadsheet hasn’t been updated since December 2016.
 Whose job was that again?